 All pupils study Physics as a separate subject in Years 8 to 11 having followed a General Science course in Year 7.
 In 2019 86% of pupils taking IGCSE Physics achieved grades 9/8.
 At A level 70% of pupils achieved A*/A grades following the AQA specification.
 Several students apply to Oxford or Cambridge to read physics, natural sciences or engineering each year.

-The department has a particularly successful extra-curricular offering.
-In addition to its contributions to the annual school-wide STEM Week, recent visits to the National Physical Laboratory and CERN were extremely popular.
+The department has a particularly successful extra-curricular offering, including contributing to the annual school-wide STEM Week.
+We are also looking forward to returning to the National Physical Laboratory and CERN once travel restrictions ease and it is safe to do so.
 In addition, every year Sixth Form pupils enter the Physics Olympiad and the Physics Challenge.
 Pupils’ achievements in competitions are excellent.

 The School has in place DfE recognised arrangements for the Induction Year and the confirmation of NQT status.
 It also has considerable experience and success in guiding new and unqualified Physics graduates into the profession.
 For all teachers new to Highgate, regardless of experience, there is a strong and supportive framework of induction to the School.

 Highgate’s partnership scheme, of which the Physics department is a major contributor, aims to offer enrichment classes for bright pupils in local schools, specialist teacher INSET, curriculum development and support for materials and experiments.